Adoption may be much more budget-friendly than you thought!

-How Much Is the Cost of Adoption in Foster Care?
+How Much Is Adoption in Foster Care?

 Foster care adoption is by far the least expensive way to adopt.

 The cost of adoption from foster care is usually between $0 and $3,000.
-This is because families are working through local state child welfare agencies, so there are none of the fees that are usually connected with private adoption.
+This is because families are working through local state child welfare agencies, so there are none of the fees that are usually connected with a private adoption.

 Some families do choose to use a private agency to help facilitate a foster care adoption.
 This is required in some states, although others have government agencies that oversee foster care adoptions.
 The legal fee of $3,000 or less that some families incur when they adopt through foster care is sometimes reimbursed by the state.
 If it isn’t, most families can take advantage of a federal or state tax credit that will be more than sufficient to help them recoup these funds.

-In addition, children adopted through foster care often receive ongoing health insurance in the form of Medicaid until they are 18 years old.
-They may even be eligible for free college tuition, depending on the age they adopted at and the state they are adopted in.
+Also, children adopted through foster care often receive ongoing health insurance in the form of Medicaid until they are 18 years old.
+They may even be eligible for free college tuition, depending on the age they are adopted and the state they are adopted in.
 Children with special needs, including developmental needs stemming from poor early childhood circumstances, may be eligible for ongoing stipends that can be used for counseling, medical visits, and other services.
 Other youngsters who are considered to have special needs are those who are part of sibling groups or children who are members of ethnic or racial groups that exit the system at slower rates.

 Most of the children available for adoption through foster care are between the ages of 3 and 8 years old.
 Approximately two-thirds of the children in foster care also have a sibling in care, as do 20 percent of those children already available for adoption.
 Research suggests that siblings adopted together feel more secure and are better able to adjust to their new families.
-Siblings have been shown to have less failed placements, fewer moves, and many emotional benefits than children adopted alone.
+Siblings have been shown to have fewer failed placements, fewer moves, and many emotional benefits than children adopted alone.

-If you are interested in adopting through foster care, a simple search engine query of foster adoptions in your state will lead you to the right organizations or private agencies who facilitate them.
+If you are interested in adopting through foster care, a simple search engine query of foster adoptions in your state will lead you to the right organizations or private agencies that facilitate them.
 In most cases, you will need to be over 21 years old and financially stable.
 You will have to participate in training, as well as complete a satisfactory home study.
 While you do not need to live in a palace, you will need to show adequate space for your child, including a separate bedroom.
 You do not need to be married to adopt through foster care.
 Families will be asked questions about their parenting philosophy, education, and interest in adoption.
 Interviews are conducted and references need to be supplied.

-While this seems like a lot of red tape, adoption through foster care allows you to provide a home to a child who would have no means to support themselves once they age out of the system.
-Twenty percent of these young people will become instantly homeless if they don’t have a permanent home, and less than 3 percent will go on to receive a higher education.
+While this seems like a lot of red tapes, adoption through foster care allows you to provide a home to a child who would have no means to support themselves once they age out of the system.
+Twenty percent of these young people will become instantly homeless if they don’t have a permanent home, and less than 3 percent will go on to receive higher education.
 Only half of the kids who age out will have a job by the time they reach 24 years old.